Energy-Efficient Building Design: Transforming Construction for a Sustainable Future

 Resistance to Change

-Resistance to change within the construction industry, including traditional construction methods and resistance to adopting new technologies, can impede the widespread adoption of energy-efficient building practices.
+Resistance to change within the construction industry, including traditional methods and reluctance to adopt new technologies, can impede the widespread adoption of energy-efficient building practices.

 Future Trends in Energy-Efficient Building Design